roryai/CV/README.md

 ### Skills and Strengths

+My peers at Makers Academy listed my qualities in an anonymised feedback session: ‘inquisitive', 'asks great questions', ‘committed', 'dedicates time to learning', 'good listener' and ‘patient'.

 **Determined**

-I have changed the direction of my life in order to become a software developer, deciding not to grow a profitable business in order to learn a creative and technical skill.
+I have changed the direction of my life in order to become a software developer, deciding to learn a creative and technical skill instead of growing a profitable business.
 Determination saw me through learning my first language in the months I spent learning solo before deciding to come to Makers Academy.

 **Curious and inquisitive**

 I always want to know both how and why things work the way they do.
 This allows me to dig deep into the concepts behind the languages and frameworks that I use.
 My methodical learning style has resulted in a solid foundation of knowledge and good code sense that means that I am able to explain why things work when I encounter them in unfamiliar circumstances, or to combine things I already know in ways I haven't previously encountered.

 **Empathic**

 I care about people and understanding them.
 Excellent people skills are vital to understanding and managing a client's needs, and allow for productive work environments.

-My peers at Makers Academy listed my qualities in an anonymised feedback session: ‘inquisitive', 'asks great questions', ‘committed', 'dedicates time to learning', 'good listener' and ‘patient'.

-### The Course - what I learned and enjoyed
+### The Course: what I learned and enjoyed

 Makers Academy is a fast-paced environment where you are constantly learning new concepts and languages.
 In our fourth week we built a website with a database that stored bookmarks.
 I had never created a database before, and by the end of the week we had implemented a web interface with a database that stored user emails and passwords.